-5. Objects3
+5. Objects

-The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to people with a disability, neurodiversity, long-term health condition or mental ill-health within the Real Estate and Built Environment sector.
+The objects of the Company are to carry on activities which benefit the community and in particular (without limitation) to girls aged 10-18

 6. Powers

 To further its objects the Company may do all such lawful things as may further the Company's objects and, in particular, but, without limitation, may borrow or raise and secure the payment of money for any purpose including for the purposes of investment or of raising funds.